NorthStarUAS/.github/profile/README.md

 The good: a much less expensive and much easier hardware integration.
 The bad: losing all the python code/support for any functionality that is moved to the pixhawk (which is C/C++ only.)

+For now, I hope this body of code can serve as an example of an alternative structure for a UAV flight controller.
+The design goal is simplicity.
+I don't know if that shows through, but that is the underlying intent ... easier to understand code, structure, and algorithms.
+I will do my best to support and answer questions and will truly feel bad if I am slow or unable to respond.

+For the future, I do truly intend to pick this work back up and continue pushing it forward.
+I thoroughly enjoy the process of writing and testing my own flight controller code, and I believe there is room in the world for a simpler approach that doesn't attempt to support every vehicle, every sensor, every use case, every hardware board, and every idea.

+If someone spends 15 seconds looking at this and thinks, oh, that's a little cool, then I guess I'm happy enough. :-)  If some of these ideas and design patterns seem interesting and make it into your own future work, then that would be a big success.